cornell-zhang/quickest/README.md

 rp - show the result prediction of the testing data rpd - show the result prediction grouped by the design ids
 ```
+## Additional Acknowledgements
+* *Qiang You*: For contributing a new set of training, testing, and analysis features to the estimation flow, improving the usability of the scripts, and performing preliminary study on extending the flow to LegUp.
+* *Dan Batan*: For his early effort in extending the flow to LegUp.